 Nearly every TV show I’ve ever watched set during a Gold Rush includes a scene in which a ragged prospector watches anxiously while the shopkeeper weighs gold dust in a pair of scales to see whether he (or rarely she) has brought in enough gold to pay for the supplies he needs to keep digging.

-Scenes remarkably like this 1899 photograph of miners purchasing supplies with gold dust during the Klondike Gold Rush.
+Scenes remarkably like the 1899 photograph of miners purchasing supplies with gold dust during the Klondike Gold Rush at the top of this post.

 So some miners in some gold rushes clearly bartered gold for supplies.
 Did they barter gold for supplies in all of them?